Given the importance of Observability in today’s complex systems, having a set of Observability best practices becomes critical.

 Tools like the Middleware platform use AI-powered algorithms to collect and analyze data from across the entire infrastructure to spot signs of potential problems before they even occur.

-Moreover, it also allows you to scale up easily while eliminating the element of human error.
+Moreover, it allows you to scale up easily while eliminating human error.

-They are critical because they help improve development quality while ensuring deliverables are on time.
+They are critical because they help improve development quality while ensuring on-time delivery.
 The objective of feedback loops is to create a loop between DevOps business units, i.e., development and user.

-When a change happens in one unit, it causes a change in the other unit, eventually leading to a change in the first unit.
+When a change occurs in one unit, it affects the other unit, eventually leading to a change in the first unit.

-This makes the organization agile for performing required corrections continually.
-Using a feedback loop to collect data and create a constant flow of information translates into enhanced Observability in the DevOps context.
+This makes the organization agile for continually performing required corrections.
+Using a feedback loop to collect data and maintain a continuous flow of information enhances Observability in the DevOps context.

 Of course, feedback is great, provided you act on it.
 And that’s where you need to close the loop by solving the problem and tightening it for speed.